Alana Černe: International career

-Australia women's national under-20 soccer team (Young Matildas) coach Leah Blayney offered Cerne a scholarship with a Future Matildas program in 2023.
+Australia women's national under-20 soccer team (Young Matildas) coach Leah Blayney offered Černe a scholarship with a Future Matildas program in 2023.
 She received additional training sessions after Western United's season ended.
-Coach Melissa Andreatta named Cerne to the Australia women's national under-23 soccer team (U23 Matildas) squad for the U-23 Women's National Team Four Nations Tournament, held in Växjö, Sweden during 30 May–4 June 2024.
+Coach Melissa Andreatta named Černe to the Australia women's national under-23 soccer team (U23 Matildas) squad for the U-23 Women's National Team Four Nations Tournament, held in Växjö, Sweden during 30 May–4 June 2024.
 She kicked a goal on debut against Poland U23.
-Australia U23 had come from 2–0 behind to draw 2–2 at full-time with Cerne's goal followed by Anna Margraf's equaliser.
+Australia U23 had come from 2–0 behind to draw 2–2 at full-time with Černe's goal followed by Anna Margraf's equaliser.
 In the resulting penalty shoot-out U23 Matildas won 5–3.

-At the 2025 ASEAN Women's Championship in Vietnam in August, Cerne returned to the Australia U23 squad under new coach, Joe Palatsides.
+At the 2025 ASEAN Women's Championship in Vietnam in August, Černe returned to the Australia U23 squad under new coach, Joe Palatsides.
 They competed against senior national teams in Group B. She help defend Australia's goal for clean sheets in their victories against Philippines (1–0) and Timor Leste (9–0) to reach the semi-finals.
 Australia U23 were crowned champions after defeating Myanmar (1–0) in the final.